 When I started buying vintage, I bought Victorian and Edwardian pieces and then, inspired by my husband’s design passions as an architect, I became intrigued anew by everything Art Deco.
 Mad for research, my expertise grew over the years to include the best European and North American costume jewelry designed from 1920-1960.

-It was after officially retiring from earlier careers as a librarian and fee-based researcher (before the Internet!), textbook editor, in-house records manager, and records management consultant that I turned my love for this jewelry and its history into a business.
-It’s a joy to apply my research and analytical skills to selecting and describing pieces for my website, and to writing and lecturing about the jewelry styles, makers, and the social and historical context of the times in which these pieces were worn.
+After officially retiring from earlier careers as a university librarian, fee-based researcher (before the Internet!), textbook editor, in-house records manager, and records management consultant, I was able to turn my love for this jewelry and its history into a business.
+My well-honed research and analytical skills are put to use when I select and authenticate pieces for the boutique, and write and lecture about the jewelry styles, makers, and social and historical context of the times in which these pieces were worn.
 All of these activities bring me joy.

 Whether you’re a seasoned vintage collector yourself or you’re here shopping for something unique and beautiful, I invite you to browse the TruFaux Jewels boutique and see what era most speaks to you.
-Sign up for my monthly newsletter to receive my latest tips for mixing contemporary fashion with vintage jewels.
-And if you’re looking for inspiration, my blog is full of jewelry stories and fashion history.
+Sign up for my newsletter to be notified when new pieces are offered and to read the jewelry stories published on my blog.
 Please enjoy!